 - When students fill out the common application, many of them select the specific major into which they’d like to be accepted.
 If accepted, that becomes their major and they are assigned a faculty advisor within that department.

-- Four of our seven academic schools offer an “undeclared” option within their school.
+- Five of our seven academic schools offer an “undeclared” option within their school.
 This major is for students who can identify a desired academic school but cannot commit to a specific major within that academic school.
-The School of Arts and Communication, School of Business, School of Education, and School of Engineering each have an “undeclared” major that is housed within their school.
+The School of Arts and Communication, School of Business, School of Education, School of Engineering, and School of Humanities and Social Sciences each have an “undeclared” major that is housed within their school.
 For example, if a student is accepted as an undeclared Business student, their major would be “Undeclared Business.”
 The schools’ orientation courses and advising help the student decide on a specific major within that school.
 If a student is leaning toward any of the schools that offer an undeclared major, it would be best to apply directly to those schools’ undeclared programs.

 - If a student is still unsure as to where their academic passion lies, they can apply to be an Undeclared–General major.
 This major is not affiliated with a specific academic school.
 The Undeclared–General student’s courses will help them explore which academic school and available program is right for them.